-1. Introduction 3 2.
-Can I have a copy of a marked script before applying for a review of marking?
+1. Introduction .
+3 2.
+Who undertakes the reviews of marking or moderation and how are they monitored? . .
 4 3.
-Who undertakes the reviews of marking or moderation and how are they monitored?
+How is a review conducted? .
 4 4.
-How is a review conducted?
-5 5.
-What is a moderation or marking error?
-6 How should applications be made and will WJEC accept applications for reviews of king or moderation directly from candidates?
-7 7.
-Where will review decision letters be sent and what information will be included?
-7 8.
-Is there an appeals process?
-8 Will WJEC undertake further investigation if there is a concern about the marking of a ort?
+What is a moderation or marking error? .
+5 How should applications be made and will WJEC accept applications for reviews of king or moderation directly from candidates? .6 6.
+Where will review decision letters be sent and what information will be included? .7 7.
+Is there an appeals process? .
+7 Will WJEC undertake further investigation if there is a concern about the marking of a ort? .
 8